Mat-O-Lab/ckanext-fuseki/README.md

 ```
 else it will react to the listed formats by default

-if a sparklis web app is available you can set
+if a sparklis web app is available, you can set
 ```bash
 CKANINI__CKANEXT__FUSEKI__SPARKLIS__URL = http://<sparklis_host>:<sparklis_port>/
 ```